ppy/osu-wiki/wiki/History_of_osu!/2017/en.md

 ## January

-[Ephemeral](https://osu.ppy.sh/users/102335) posted a news post regarding the new year to reassure that many big things are bound to happen in 2017.
+::Ephemeral::{ user-id=102335 } posted a news post regarding the new year to reassure that many big things are bound to happen in 2017.
 [S3RL](https://osu.ppy.sh/beatmaps/artists/9) and [nanobii](https://osu.ppy.sh/beatmaps/artists/10) were announced to be osu!'s new Featured Artists. [cYsmix](https://osu.ppy.sh/beatmaps/artists/2), [yuki.](https://osu.ppy.sh/beatmaps/artists/4) and [Helblinde](https://osu.ppy.sh/beatmaps/artists/5) each released a new album giving osu!
 26 new songs to beatmap.
 Aspire returns for 2017.

 Links: